Barnard33/avr-ppm-2ch-motor-switch-with-overload-cut-off/README.md

 Please, consult the datasheets of your Arduino board and your DRV8833 breakout board to choose a suitable VCC supply voltage.

-Also keep in mind that the voltage of PPM signal of your receiver, shall never exceed the maximum ratings of the microcontroller.
+Also keep in mind that the voltage of the PPM signal of your receiver shall never exceed the maximum ratings of the microcontroller.
 Consult the datasheet of the micrcontroller to learn about the allowed maximum ratings.

 __WARNING__